aeyage/Wheel-of-Fortune/README.md

-# WHEEL
+# Wheel of Fortune

-**This beginner-level java project recreates the classic game of Wheel of Fortune.
-It consists of one to many players, Keyboard and letters GUI, underscores/dashes to represent letters in the puzzle, and available letters.**
+**A java project that recreates the classic game of Wheel of Fortune.
+It consists of one to many players, keyboard and letters GUI, underscores/dashes to represent letters in the puzzle, and available letters.**

-## INITIAL SCREEN
+## Splash Screen

 Welcome to the Wheel of Fortune